 Job seeking, in some ways, is a game of luck.
 While the key to landing a job is persistence and dedication, obsessing about it isn’t the way to go.
 Today, I have listed 7 things that will help you stay positive during a long job search.

 Unfortunately, struggling with unemployment is a common occurrence, but it does help to know you’re not alone.
 Try to connect with someone who has been in a similar situation as you before

 2. Find Alternative Ways to Bring in Income

-With the availability of free advertising on the internet, you can market any skills or services you think you can make some alternative income off of, and any opportunity for bringing in money during unemployment is one worth pursuing.
+With the availability of free advertising on the internet, you can market any skills or services you think you can make some alternative income off, and any opportunity bringing in money during unemployment is one worth pursuing.

 3. Get networking ahead of time